Kindergarten Central Registration – Frequently Asked Questions (FAQs)

 These levels consider:

-• Whether the child is continuing from three-year-old to four-year-old kindergarten at the same service
+• Whether the child is continuing from 3-year-old to 4-year-old kindergarten at the same service

 • Whether the kindergarten is in the child’s local postcode